pallavi-poddar/dvc-demo-ghc/README-getting-data-from-dvc.md

 ```

 ### Pull Data from DVC
-(This step may require you to configure AWS credentials)
+(This step may require you to configure AWS credentials.
+[Click here for details](https://github.com/pallavi-poddar/dvc-demo-ghc/blob/master/cred/README-cred.md))
 ```
  DVC pull
 ```